Menu

 Date Version Author Changes

+16 February 2018 1 D Coates Minor changes and clarifications.
 Change in the availability of onsite GP service at HMP Bristol.
+Change to prison control room contact telephone numbers.

-2nd March 2021 3 C Dykes Change to Severnside IUCS, and addition of remote assessment (Accurx, promote prescribing (EPS) and remote authorisation of medication
+2 March 2021 3 C Dykes Change to Severnside Integrated Urgent Care Service, addition of remote assessment via AccuRx, promotion of electronic prescribing and remote authorisation of medication.

 Related Articles